 - a The ambulance will travel in the direction of the race course ONLY.
 The white/red cross flag will be displayed at the start/finish line and at each corner station.
 As the ambulance passes from one corner station to the next, the flag will be standing at each station that can see the ambulance and waving in the corners that the ambulance is passing through to alert riders that the ambulance is on the track. - b.
 The ambulance will stay to the inside of the track at all times until it arrives at the scene of the accident.
 When the ambulance arrives at the scene of the accident, the driver will then clearly signal his/her intentions. - c Riders may pass the ambulance on the outside of the track and only one abreast at a VERY reduced speed. - d.
 Corner workers will be instructed to report to race control the numbers of any competitor that passes inside the ambulance, at racing speeds, or more than one abreast. - e.
 At the discretion of the Referee, riders who do not observe this rule will be disqualified from the day's racing activities.
 Ambulance personnel will be advised of this procedure prior to each day's event.
 Competitors will be advised of this procedure at every rider's meeting prior to each day's event.
-A practice session, novice race, or grid qualifying heat will be red-flagged before an ambulance is brought onto the track. - A motorcycle and/or safety gear that has been involved in a crash must re-pass technical inspection before beingallowed back on the race course. - 14.
-A rider who has crashed must be examined by an ambulance crew, and all their riding equipment must pass technical inspection before being allowed to ride again that day. - 15.
+A practice session, novice race, or grid qualifying heat will be red-flagged before an ambulance is brought onto the track.

+- A motorcycle and/or safety gear that has been involved in a crash must re-pass technical inspection before being allowed back on the race course. - A rider who has crashed must be examined by anambulance crew, and all their riding equipment must pass technical inspection before being allowed to ride again thatday. - 15.
+In the event of a crash that rider/s may not re-enter the race course.
+Only after the track has been flagged or cleared by WMMRA staff will rider/s proceed to track exit to be examined by medical and Tech. - 16.
 It is the responsibility of the rider to check and know grid position.
-If grid position is unknown or is incorrect, rider MUST follow direction of the Starters and Race day staff, or risk disqualification from the race. - No firearms of any kind are allowed at WMRRA events.
-Penalty for any violation is at the discretion of the Referee. - 17.
+If grid position is unknown or is incorrect, rider MUST follow direction of the Starters and Race day staff, or risk disqualification from the race. - 17.
+No firearms of any kind are allowed at WMRRA events.
+Penalty for any violation is at the discretion of the Referee. - 18.
 Loud generators may not have the exhaust directed toward other racers.
 It is suggested that those with loud generators select a pit near the edges of the pit area and use a long extension cord to keep the generator noise as far away from other racers as possible.